MunGell/awesome-for-beginners/CONTRIBUTING.md

 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should be given a meaningful title.
 - Make sure to describe your pull request.
 - If the label does not clearly state its "beginner friendly" purpose, please make sure to confirm with the maintainer that it is used for such issues.
-Please include the link to where maintainer approves it in the PR.
+Please include the link to where the maintainer approves it in the PR.
 See examples below:
   - Repository called "HornsAndHoovesJs" has label `good-first-contribution`.
 This PR does not need to be confirmed with the maintainer and can be merged straight away.
   - Repository called "bicycle-wheels-php" has label `easy`.
 This PR must be confirmed with the maintainer of "bicycle-wheels-php".
 The issue link where the maintainer confirms that label `easy` is used in the repository for beginner-friendly tasks has to be provided in the PR description.
 - Maintainer confirmation is also required in case repository has more than one beginner-friendly-like label (e.g. `low-hanging-fruit` and `up-for-grabs`).